People who love to eat are always the best people.

 3. Coq Au Vin

 If the previous dish was vegetarian, this one has meat written all over it.
-A classic French chicken casserole, the chicken is braised in a rich burgundy red wine with mushrooms and garlic along with chunks of pork or bacon to add the extra flavour.
+A classic French chicken casserole, the chicken is braised in a rich burgundy red wine with mushrooms and garlic along with chunks of pork or bacon to add the extra flavor.

 It’s a traditional fish stew found in the south of France, especially in the city of Marseille, but now it can be found in Pondy as well.
-The stew contains a lot of fresh fish and locally available seafood in addition to onions, tomatoes, potatoes, fennel and garlic.
+The stew contains a lot of fresh fish and locally available seafood in addition to onions, tomatoes, potatoes, fennel, and garlic.

 5. Crêpes - Sweet and savoury

-Fluffy crescent shaped pieces of heaven, croissants are a staple in France.
+Fluffy crescent-shaped pieces of heaven, croissants are a staple in France.
 Bakers have been baking them since around 1938.
 Light and fluffy they’re usually topped off with butter or they come with a filling of ham and cheese.
 And yes, both variants are found in Pondy.

 7. Crème Brûlée